Yousef-8/Knowledge-Tracker/readme.md

 # Knowledge Tracker
 Knowledge Tracker is a full-stack web app designed to help people keep track of what they’re learning.
-Users can log any topic they study, and with just a click they can finds useful resources—like YouTube videos, quick explanations from DuckDuckGo, and summaries from Wikipedia using public APIs.
+Users can log any topic they study, and with just a click they can finds useful resources—like YouTube videos, quick searches from DuckDuckGo, and information from Wikipedia using public APIs.

 ![Alt Text](https://github.com/Yousef-8/Knowledge-Tracker/blob/cb5d6bc7361672c0a23123a484772cf2b299bc26/dashboard-g.png)
 ![Alt Text](https://github.com/Yousef-8/Knowledge-Tracker/blob/cb5d6bc7361672c0a23123a484772cf2b299bc26/TOPICS-G.png)